Gulf Oil: Marketing and promotions

+In 1937, Gulf Oil became involved in racing when they purchased the racing car project of Ira Vail and Harry Miller and brought the project into the Gulf Research and Development Company.
+This produced innovative new cars that were the designs of Miller which became the first mid-engined cars to race in the Indianapolis 500.
+The cars also featured four-wheel-drive which was very novel at the time, disc brakes and a supercharged 6-cylinder engine.
+The only notable restriction was that the engine needed to run on standard Gulf pump fuel.
+Four of the cars were built with 3-liter engines and one was entered in the 1938 "500" but did not qualify as much testing was needed to get the car to the point of being ready for competition.
+Three of the Gulf-Miller cars were entered in 1939 with one, driven by George Bailey making the race with a second-row qualifying position.
+Another of the cars was crashed in practice and the third didn't attempt qualifying.
+The Bailey car dropped out of the race with a broken valve.
+In 1940, a fatal practice accident caused the team to withdraw.
+In 1941, two of the Gulf cars qualified but one was destroyed in a race morning garage fire and the other dropped out of the race early.
+Gulf sold the car in 1946 to Preston Tucker who ran it as the "Tucker Torpedo Special" that year in its last race appearance.

 Gulf Oil was most synonymous for its association with auto racing, as it famously sponsored the John Wyer Automotive team in the 1960s and early '70s.
 The signature light blue and orange color scheme associated with its Ford GT40 and Porsche 917 is one of the most famous corporate racing colors and has been replicated by other racing teams sponsored by Gulf.
 Much of its popularity is attributed to the fact that in the 1971 film Le Mans, Steve McQueen's character, Michael Delaney, drives for the Gulf team.
 As a result of McQueen's increasing popularity following his death and the increasing popularity of the Heuer Monaco which he wore in the film, TAG Heuer released a limited edition of the watch with the Gulf logo and trademark color scheme.
 In the same era, Gulf Oil also sponsored Team McLaren during the Bruce McLaren days, which used a papaya orange color scheme with Gulf blue for lettering.